 Most of us have heard at one time or another someone talking about indoor air quality.
 Often what is being discussed are things like mold, mildew, fumes, dust, dust mites, dog dander, cat dander, cockroaches, perfume, pollon, tobacco smoke, household products, pesticides, radon, carbon monoxide, asbestos, formaldehyde, lead, and outdoor air pollution getting into the home.
 But there is something else that is just as wide spread and perhaps more dangerous that people rarely think of, airborne fiberglass in the form of small particles.
 It's such a wide spread problem that just about everyone encounters it, often on a daily basis.

 My symptoms would come and go.
 They would come when I entered certain buildings and go away when I would leave.
 In the worst cases they would not completely go away until I took a shower and washed my clothing.
 This is what some call sick building syndrome (SBS) and sick home.
-The immediate reaction is lungs tighten/ache, eyes burn, face goes numb, feeling like water got up the nose, top teeth feel loose.
-The full list...
+My immediate reaction is lungs tighten/ache, eyes burn, face goes numb, feeling like water got up the nose, top teeth feel loose.
+The full list reported by others...

 The symptoms are...

 - Raw sore feeling in nose throat, sinuses and airways

 - Nose running

 - Pressure in gums making top teeth feel loose

 - Upset stomach